-This happens because social media platforms rely on caching the meta tags for URLs, which result in you seeing the old preview image when you try to share the link.
+This happens because social media platforms rely on caching the meta-tags for URLs, which can result in you seeing the old preview image when you try to share the link.

 When you update it, you’ll need to update the cache as well and I'll walk through the steps for each platform.

 Here's how to Clear your Facebook cache via the sharing debugger

 Facebook has a developer tool called the Sharing Debugger to fix it.
 To access the tool, navigate to Facebook for Developers or click this link.

 Paste your registration form URL into the text field and click Debug.